pagkly/Zed/Investopedia4/What Is a Certificate of Origin (CO).md

 1. Complete and notarize an appropriate affidavit.
 2. Provide either a manufacture invoice or commercial invoice that shows where your goods are manufactured.
 3. Fill out the certificate of origin document.
-4. Submit notarized affidavit, certificate of origin document, and corresponding invoices to your chamber of commerce.
+4. Submit notarized affidavit, certificate of origin document, and corresponding invoices to your chamber of [[Commerce|commerce]].
 5. Indicate which documents you would like to be stamped.

 There is usually a fee for stamping certificates of origin—however, if you’re a member, that fee may be reduced.
 This is an incentive for becoming a member.